dannieRope/25-days-of-DAX-challenge/README.md

    - `Products[UnitPrice]`: This indicates that you want to use the "UnitPrice" column as the criterion for ranking.
    - `DESC`: This specifies that you want to rank the values in descending order, meaning you want the highest value.

-After dedicating time to comprehend the aforementioned DAX formula, I devised an alternative approach that yielded the same outcome.
+After dedicating time to comprehending the aforementioned DAX formula, I devised an alternative approach that yielded the same outcome.

 ```DAX
 DAY2 ALT =